gigamon-dev/SubspaceServer/doc/additional-features.md

 Additionally, there is a setting to limit the grouping of reliable packets such that, the resulting reliable packet containing a grouped packet, can itself can fit into another grouped packet.
 This is off by default, since I think it is still more efficient to group as many as possible to reduce the amount of sequence numbers used.

 ---

+## Network module - Enhanced sending of sized data
+Sending of sized data is implemented completely differently than in ASSS.
+This was to resolve many issues including:
+- A race condition where sized data packets (0x0A) could be sent after a sized cancellation ACK (0x00 0x0C).
+- A race condition where memory is used after it is freed.
+- File I/O being performed on the mainloop thread.

+Additionally, ASSS uses a timer to queue sized data to be sent.
+The timer limits the maximum possible transfer rate.
+This doesn't have that limitation.
+When receiving an ACK for a sized data packet, it can immediately queue up more data and optionally, attempt to send that data.

+---

+## Network module - Maximum packet length
+The Subspace protocol allows for packets to have a maximum length of 520 bytes.
+ASSS only sends up to 512 bytes, with larger packets getting fragmented using big data packets (0x00 0x08 and 0x00 0x09).
+Subspace Server .NET supports the full 520 byte length, including handling when the data is sent reliably.
+This allows for the following to be sent in a single packet:
+- A full static flag packet (0x22) containing 256 flags.
+The max length being: 1 + (256 * 2) = 513.
+Plus the 6 byte reliable header = 519 bytes.
+- A full brick packet (0x21) containing 32 bricks.
+The max length being: 1 + (32 * 16) = 513.
+Plus the 6 byte reliable header = 519 bytes.
+- A full periodic reward packet (0x23) containing 128 teams.
+The max length being 1 + (128 * 4) = 513.
+Plus the 6 byte reliable header = 519 bytes.

+---

+## Network module - Incoming sequence number overflow
+For incoming reliable data, ASSS doesn't handle when sequence numbers overflow and wrap back around.
+This issue is addressed in Subspace Server .NET.
+Note, getting to the overflow limit is highly unlikely, especially for player connections.
+However, for a client connection to a billing server it is possible if connected long enough.

+---

+## Network module - Big data receive limit
+When big data (0x00 0x08 and 0x00 0x09) is received, it is buffered into memory until ending the 0x00 0x09 packet is received.
+There is a limit on the amount of data allowed to be buffered.
+When ASSS hits that limit, it completely discards the big data in such a way that it forgets that it was receiving a big data transfer.
+This means any additional big data packets will be seen as the start of a new transfer.
+In Subspace Server .NET, this scenario is handled in such a way that the big data transfer is not forgotten.
+It just continues to ignore additional data, until the 0x00 0x09 packet is received.

+---

+## Network module - Connection stats for client connections

+Added the ability to get conneciton stats for client connections.
+Updated the BillingUdp module to output the stats in the `?userdbadm` command.
+This should give some insight into the quality of the billing server connection.
+Note, it's not full lag stats like for players.

+---

+## Network module - Configurable incoming reliable window size

+Added the ability to configure the size of the incoming reliable data buffer.
+- `Net:PlayerReliableReceiveWindowSize` for player connections.
+- `Net:ClientConnectionReliableReceiveWindowSize` for client connecitons.

+This might be useful for client connections (to a billing server), where most data is transferred reliably and there is a lot of it (chat messages).
+Though, even for that it has limited usefulness since it depends on the other end's send window size.

+---

 ## ConfigManager - Enhanced automatic config file reload on modification
 ASSS does detect when a conf file is modified and will reload it.
 However, it only does this for "root" conf files.
 Any additional conf files pulled in from #include statements are not watched.